PerseusDL/CITE-JSON-LD/TUTORIAL.md

 Welcome!
 I'll give you a quick run-down of how to write JSON-LD templates, which will provide you with a solid foundation for building a linked-data application.
 Then I'll show you how to build a prototype application.

-## What is a linked-data application any way?
-Why build a linked
+## Why use JSON-LD?
+Converting JSON to JSON-LD is worthwhile for one simple reason.

+1. It forces you to give your data universal identifiers, which aids with citation and peer review.

+Once your data has unique universal identifiers, you'll be able to use some fantastic tools to publish it.
+These same tools are also a great way for everyone to search and analyze your data, yourself included.

+## Prerequisites
+I'm assuming you have working knowledge of JSON and RDF, and that you know what JSON-LD basically is, but you don't have much experience using it.
+I throw around the words graph, node, edge, SPARQL, and Turtle.
+If you don't know what those mean in the context of linked-data you will be very confused if you keep reading.

 ## The process
-Here's a quick synopsis of the process covered in this tutorial.
+Here's a quick synopsis of what's covered in this tutorial.

 1. Data Model
 	1. Model data in JSON